PatilHrushikesh/textToHandwritten/README.md

 ### I have added few alphabets only you can add your alphabets using following method.

-If you want to add more alphabets follow following procedure for each alphabet:
+#### If you want to add more alphabets follow following procedure for each alphabet.

-        1.Write alphabet on plain white paper(with black pen).
+   a.
+Write alphabet on plain white paper(with black pen).

-        2.Capture a photo with high quality camera.
+   b.
+Capture a photo with high quality camera.

-        3.Crop the letter as close as possible from all sides.
+   c.
+Crop the letter as close as possible from all sides.

-        4.Remove white background using any background remover tool. [link](https://onlinepngtools.com/create-transparent-png)
+   d.
+Remove white background using any background remover tool. [link](https://onlinepngtools.com/create-transparent-png)

-        5.Resize the image and set its height to 160px maintaining the ratio. [link](https://play.google.com/store/apps/details?id=com.vinson.shrinker&hl=en_IN&gl=US)
+   e.
+Resize the image and set its height to 160px maintaining the ratio. [link](https://play.google.com/store/apps/details?id=com.vinson.shrinker&hl=en_IN&gl=US)

-        6.Suppose if the alphabet is capital 'A' save image as ca.png
+   f.
+Suppose if the alphabet is capital 'A' save image as ca.png

-        7.else save it as a.png
+   g. else save it as a.png

-        8.If it is any special symbol follow convention from the `maincode.py` function `getname()`
+   h.
+If it is any special symbol follow convention from the `maincode.py` function `getname()`

-        > Refer the `myfont` directory for more help
+## > Refer the `myfont` directory for more help